Horse drawn sleigh rides a time-honoured Cariboo Christmas tradition - Williams Lake Tribune

-For almost 25 years Karen and Kim Sepkowski have been providing a bit of winter magic with horse-drawn sleigh rides in the Williams Lake area.
+For almost 25 years Karen and Kim Sepkowski have provided a bit of winter magic with horse-drawn sleigh rides in the Williams Lake area.

-“Many of our repeat clients have become friends,” Karen said of their hobby-turned-small-business, Cariboo Carriage Company.
+“Many of our repeat clients have become friends,” Karen says of their hobby-turned-small-business, Cariboo Carriage Company.
 “We have had people from China, France and Australia.”

 Giving Santa a ride in their sleigh during the Santa Claus Parade has been something the Sepkowskis and their mother-daughter team of Suffolk horses have done for years, pre-COVID.

-Often they have taken foreign exchange students on the rides and in the case of a group from Southern China, the students had never seen snow before and were very excited.
+Often they’ve taken foreign exchange students on the rides and in the case of a group from Southern China, the students had never seen snow before and were very excited.

+READ MORE: Making Birch syrup a ‘labour of love’ for Bouchie Lake couple

-“It is nice to provide something for people from out of town, especially an outdoor adventure,” Kim said.
+“It is nice to provide something for people from out of town, especially an outdoor adventure,” Kim says.

-A local daycare normally books two times a year and brings an elder along and one year, Karen said, the elder had lost most of his eye sight.
+A local daycare normally books two times a year and brings an elder along and one year, Karen says, the elder had lost most of his eyesight.

 “We went on a ride in a meadow west of here and he told me where we were and what direction we were going.
 When I asked him how he knew that, he said he could tell by the direction of the wind and sun.
 He’d grown up riding horses and he was amazing.”